Here you will find key insights into climate change research, impacts of climate change and growing community resilience

 Waste

-The Pines Resource Recovery Centre Reconnect project is underway aimed at getting people thinking differently about waste materials, showcasing recovery of materials from the waste stream, and alternative options to landfill.
-The project includes more space for recycling and reusables, and plans for a reuse shop, salvage material yard and education centre.
+The Pines Resource Recovery Centre Reconnect Project is underway aimed at getting people thinking differently about waste materials, showcasing recovery of materials from the waste stream, and alternative options to landfill.
+The first stage of this project is complete and includes: a relocated and expanded recycling and reusables drop-off area, the ReDiscover education centre, the ReNourish community garden, and the ReUse Shop.

 Transport